-2.28 "state trust land" means land owned by the state-

-- (a) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure; - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994). - 2.29 "Institution" means a place of public worship such as a church, mosque, Synagogue etc - 2.30 "Education" means a place of instruction such as a school, college, University etc - 2.31 "Private Open Space" means an open space to which the general public has no right of access. - 2.32 "Vacant" means any property irrespective of its zoning and/or current land use that does not have any top structure/s on it.
+- 2.27 "state trust land" means land owned by the state- - (a) in trust for persons communally inhabiting the land in terms of a traditional system of land tenure: - (b) over which land tenure rights were registered or granted; or - (c) which is earmarked for disposal in terms of the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994). - 2.28 "Institution" means a place of public worship such as a church, mosque, Synagogue etc. - 2.29 "Education" means a place of instruction such as a school, college, University etc. - 2.30 "Private Open Space" means an open space to which the general public has no right of access. - 2.31 "Vacant" means any property irrespective of its zoning and/or current land use that does not have any top structure/s on it. - 2.32 "Special Use" means land used or a building designed or used for any use other than one of the uses specifically defined and mentioned in the Krugersdorp town planning scheme 1980. - 2.33 "public Open Space" means an open space to which the general public has access and includes, inter alia, a park, garden, play park, recreational park or square - 2.34 "Public Benefit Organisation" means property owned by public benefit organisations and used for any specified benefit activity listed in item 1 (welfare and humanitarian), item 2 (health care), and item 4 (education and development) of the Ninth Schedule to the Income Tax Act. - 2.35 "Multiple use purpose" in relation to a property, means the use of a property for more than one purpose.